100% of what you “Think, Say or Do” is designed to “Influence” someone (including yourself).

 Like it or not, accurate or not, deserved or not, you will be judged on how you treat people.

-It is their opinion of you that counts, not your opinion of you.
+It is their opinion of you that counts, not your opinion of yourself.

 If your influence appears to be “manipulation”, then your success will be limited.